jackmau/Exquis/README.md

-# Intuitive Instruments Exquis Quick Layout Programmer
+﻿# Intuitive Instruments Exquis Isomorphic Layout Programmer

 Thanks to chatGPT handling of OOP, threading and UI stuff, I have a working python script with a very basic fronted for reprogramming lights and notes layouts.